Bootleg recording: Copyright

 The Berne Convention for the Protection of Literary and Artistic Works has protected the copyrights on literary, scientific, and artistic works since 1886.
 Article 9 of the Convention states that: Authors of literary and artistic works protected by this Convention shall have the exclusive right of authorising the reproduction of these works, in any manner or form. ...
 Any sound or visual recording shall be considered as a reproduction for the purposes of this Convention.
 This means a composer has performing rights and control over how derivative works should be used, and the rights are retained at least 50 years after death, or even longer.
 Even if a song is a traditional arrangement in the public domain, performing rights can still be violated.
-Where they exist, performers rights may have a shorter duration than full copyright; for example, the Rome Convention sets a minimum term of twenty years after the performance.
+Where they exist, performers' rights may have a shorter duration than full copyright; for example, the Rome Convention sets a minimum term of twenty years after the performance.
 This created a market for bootleg CDs in the late 1980s, containing 1960s recordings.

 In the US, bootlegs had been a grey area in legality, but the 1976 Copyright Act extended copyright protection to all recordings, including "all misappropriated recordings, both counterfeit and pirate".
 This meant bootleggers would take a much greater risk, and several were arrested.
 Bootlegs have been prohibited by federal law (17 USC 1101) since the introduction of the Uruguay Round Agreements Act (URAA, PL 103-465) in 1994, as well as by state law.
 The federal bootleg statute does not pre-empt state laws, which also apply both prior to and since the passage of the federal bootleg statute.
 The US v.
-Martignon case challenged the constitutionality of the federal bootleg statute, and in 2004, U.S. District Judge Harold Baer Jr. struck down the port banning the sale of bootleg recordings of live music, ruling that the law unfairly grants a seemingly perpetual copyright period to the original performances.
+Martignon case challenged the constitutionality of the federal bootleg statute, and in 2004, U.S. District Judge Harold Baer Jr. struck down the part banning the sale of bootleg recordings of live music, ruling that the law unfairly grants a seemingly perpetual copyright period to the original performances.
 In 2007, Judge Baer's ruling was overruled, and the United States Court of Appeals for the Second Circuit found that the anti-bootlegging statute was within the power of Congress.